 TERM 2 – 06 JANUARY ’20 – 27 MARCH ’20

 TERM 3 – 30 MARCH ’20 – 30 JUNE ’20

 Applicants will be required to submit an updated CV, a letter of motivation explaining your rationale for wanting to participate in the program, a clearly formulated research plan, two references and links to videos or DVD’s* of your work.
 Copy of a current passport is also required.
 Artists are accepted into the program based on their qualifications, portfolio and submitted research plans (questions, methods, and professional aims).
 International students can be accepted without attending the interview audition, if their video and other supporting documents give adequate evidence of excellence.

 *Please note that in case of sending DVD’s these will not be returned.

-To apply to the DiA Choreographic Program, please fill out the application below on this page and send application material via email to firstname.lastname@example.org or via airmail to Energieplein 2, 2031 TC Haarlem NL.
+To apply for the DiA Choreographic Research Program, please fill out the application form below and send application material via email to firstname.lastname@example.org or via airmail to Energieplein 2, 2031 TC Haarlem NL.

 CHOREOGRAPHIC RESEARCH PROGRAM

 2 terms / 6 months: €4.710,-